MJHS Hospice Care

 Ethics Review Committee

-We care for Jewish patients in accordance with their individual, spiritual and religious beliefs.
-Our Jewish Program includes:
+Provides care for all Jewish patients in accordance with their spiritual values and religious beliefs.
+Some components of the program include:

 As a Patient You Have the Right To: